HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

-Another application of these cobordism-induced chain maps is to define chain homotopies of \(\mathbf{A}_\dag\)-modules between monopole Floer complexes \(\mathring{C}\) associated to different metrics and \((\grT, \grS)\).
+Instantons on cobordisms \(X\) described in Section \ref{sec:2.2} are used to define maps between the monopole Floer complexes.
+Details of the construction of these maps are given in Chapter VII of \cite{KM} for cobordisms \(X\) between {\em connected} 3-manifolds \(Y_-\) and \(Y_+\), even though properties of moduli spaces of Seiberg-Witten instantons on more general \(X\), where \(Y_-\) may be disconnected, are also established therein.
+In particular, taking \(X\) to be a product cobordism \(\bbR\times M\), this construction is used to define chain maps from \(\mathring{C}\) back to itself, \(\circ=\wedge, -, \vee\), that induce the \(\mathbf{A}_\dag\)-module structure on the corresponding Floer homology.
+Another application of these cobordism-induced chain maps is to define chain homotopies between monopole Floer complexes \(\mathring{C}\) associated to different metrics and \((\grT, \grS)\).
 See e.g. the proof for Corollary 23.1.6 in \cite{KM} and its variants.
-According to the conventions set forth in Section \ref{sec:notation}, this justifies our notation for the monopole Floer complex, \(\mathring{C} (M, \grs, [\varpi];\Gamma)\), introduced in the previous subsection.
-In fact, this type of arguments show that \(\mathcal{C}\) with positively proportional ``period class'' (\cite{KM} p.591) are chain homotopic to each other.
+According to the conventions set forth in Section \ref{sec:notation}, this justifies our notation for the monopole Floer complex, \(\mathring{C} (M, \grs, [\varpi];\Gamma)\).
+In fact, this type of arguments show that \(\mathring{C}\) with positively proportional ``period class'' (\cite{KM} p.591) are chain homotopic to each other.
 (See Theorem 31.4.1 in \cite{KM}).
-This justifies using the notation \(\CM\, (M, \grs, c_-)\) for any negatively monotone perturbation, according to our convention.
+This in turn justifies using the notation \(\CM\, (M, \grs, c_-)\) for any negatively monotone, nonbalanced perturbation, according to our convention.

-The rest of this subsection is divided into two parts.
-The first part consists of a brief summary of the construction to the afore-mentioned cobordism-induced maps; the second part contains a simple generalization of \cite{KM}'s construction to accomodate our needs in Section \ref{sec:6}.
+The rest of this subsection is divided into four parts.
+In the first three parts we review some basic elements in the construction to the afore-mentioned cobordism-induced maps.
+The last part contains a generalization of \cite{KM}'s construction to certain simple cobordisms between possibly disconnected manifolds, in order to accommodate our needs in Section \ref{sec:6}.